Schefflera-Arboricola/Grocery-Store-Site/README.md

 ### Delivery Executive :
 1. Can view all the orders assigned to them.
-2. Can update the status of the orders(pending/delivered) by entring the OTP received by the customer.
+2. Can update the status of the orders(pending/delivered) by entering the OTP received by the customer.
 3. Can view their profile and edit their details.

 ### Developer :